 This chapter is organized as follows.
-Section 1.2 describes the GrADS project in greater detail and provides an overview of key grid technologies we draw upon for our scheduling work.
-Section 1.3 describes the applications we have used to validate our designs.
-Section 1.4 presents our launch-time scheduling approach, Section 1.5 presents our rescheduling approach, and Section 1.6 presents our metascheduling approach.
-Section 1.7 concludes the chapter.
+Section 2 describes the GrADS project in greater detail and provides an overview of key Grid technologies we draw upon for our scheduling work.
+Section 3 describes the applications we have used to validate our designs.
+Section 4 presents our launch-time scheduling approach, Section 5 presents our rescheduling approach, and Section 6 presents our metascheduling approach.
+Section 7 concludes the chapter.

-2. GrADS
+2. GRADS

-Figure 1.1 provides a high-level view of the GrADS system architecture [17].
+Figure 1.1 provides a high-level view of the GrADS system architecture [20].
 This architecture provides the framework for our scheduling approaches.
 The following is a conceptual view of the function of each component in the architecture.
+Note that the view given in Figure 1.1 and in the following discussion is an idealized view of how GrADS components should function and interact with one another.
+In reality, the system is under development and does not yet function exactly as described.
+This chapter will describe the current state of the scheduling components, but we will not have space to describe the current status of all GrADS components.